apache/mxnet/example/extensions/lib_subgraph/README.md

 block.optimize_for(x, backend='myPart', static_shape=True, static_alloc=False)
 ```

-It's important to note that `hybridize` clars the CachedOp and any previous optimization.
+It's important to note that `hybridize` clears the CachedOp and any previous optimization.

 ```python
 block.optimize_for(x, backend='myPart')